Graduate Certificate in Art History, Criticism, and Theory (GCAHCT)

 How do I apply for a Certificate in Art History, Criticism, and Theory?

 Please contact the program advisor, Dr. Kevin Chua, regarding application.

 Please note that graduate study beyond the Certificate requires admission to a specific degree program.
 This usually requires application to both a department or school and to the graduate school.
 Your admission to a Certificate program does not guarantee admission to a graduate degree program.

 What background do I need for the Graduate Certificate in Art History

 The minimum pre-requisite (recommended) or co-requisite (completed through 'leveling') requirement is 6 semester credit hours in art history at undergraduate or graduate level.
 The art history faculty emphasizes that graduate study in art history requires extensive reading, research, analysis, and writing.
 Adequate preparation in these skills is essential for successful completion of the certificate program.
 If one's experience with art history isn't recent, the applicant should consult with the certificate program advisor (and, if necessary, the Graduate School) to see whether a leveling or refresher course(s) can be added to the program of study.

 What courses are required for the certificate program in Art History, Criticism, and Theory?

 Consultation with the program advisor and instructor is crucial when selecting courses that suit individual interests and that fulfill program requirements: some courses mentioned below can be taken for credit when offered with different topics.
-Students in the certificate program must take two of the following three courses: ARTH 5308 (ART 5316) Art Theory and Criticism; ARTH 5309 (ART 5309) Theories of Contemporary Art; ART 5340 Transdisciplinary Approaches to Issues in the Arts (to count toward the Certificate, enrollment in ART 5340 must be approved by the program advisor)
+Students in the certificate program must take two of the following three courses: ARTH 5308 Art History Methods and Theories; ARTH 5309 Theories of Contemporary Art; ART 5340 Transdisciplinary Approaches to Issues in the Arts (to count toward the Certificate, enrollment in ART 5340 must be approved by the program advisor).

 What elective courses can I take for the certificate program in Art History, Criticism, and Theory?